mehulaswar06/Credit-Card-Fraud-Detection-using-R/README.md

 data and deploying the model which is giving more accuracy to predict any fraud transaction in real-time easily, making transactions more secure.

-Data in credit card.csv was in very unbalanced format so i used smote method to balance the data and then used Decision Tree algorithm to build model.
+Data in credit card.csv was in very unbalanced format so i used **SMOTE** *(Synthetic Minority Oversampling Technique)* method to balance the data and then used **Decision Tree** algorithm to build model.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------